elihunter173/website/content/notes/ncsu/4f/csc492/index.md

 It is beneficial to draft your test plan when you're doing your requirements.

 Make sure your acceptance test plan is *specific*, you should fully describe everything and make it so it's impossible for someone to reasonably do something other than you intend.
-Make sure you create a test data set for your acceptance tests to you use.
+Make sure you create a test data set for your acceptance tests to use.
 Your test data should be (relatively) small and understandable.

 In OPR 1 we should report on test plan, test design.